Daring-Crypto-Ventures/DCV-policy/Terms of Service/HODL Totals Discord Server/EN-Terms-of-Service.md

 We want this to be a fun, pleasant, and harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.
 Participants asked to stop any harassing behavior are expected to comply immediately.

-**Age Restrictions**.
+**Age Restrictions**
 This community is not intended for users who are under the age of 13.
 This aligns with Discord's general Terms of Service (https://discord.com/terms).
 By joining this discord server, you represent and warrant that you are 13 years of age or older.

 **Logs and Records**
 Please be mindful that things you say here may at some point become public.
 We cannot prevent people from screencapping or otherwise logging this server.
 We also can't guarantee that every member's login credentials and logged-in devices are secure.
 Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 ** **